Shoppers complain of increase in prices

 Meanwhile, the shoppers rush is giving a tough time to the men in blue in maintaining the traffic and ensuring smooth flow vehicles along the Exchange and Residency roads here.
 Pertinently vendors have occupied footpaths along the Amira Kadal and Residency road leaving virtually no space for the pedestrians and too many vehicles passing through too little times means the bridge remains choked throughout the day.

-When contacted Food, Civil Supplies & Consumer Affairs Minister, Muhammad Ashraf Mir, told KNS that government have deputed many checking squad to Srinagar markets and other markets in the valley.
+When contacted the Consumer Affairs and Public Distribution Department (CAPD) Minster, told KNS that government have deputed many checking squad to Srinagar markets and other markets in the valley.
 “I urge the people that if they find any trader or shopkeeper selling commodities at higher prices, they should contact us.
 We will take action against them,” he said and added that it is very sad that we hardly receive any complaints when authorities conduct market checks.
-That time nobody complains about soaring prices,” he claimed.
-(KNS
+That time nobody complains about soaring prices.
+(KNS)